imagej/imagej.github.io/pages/Strahler_Analysis.md

   - Strahler Image
     A heat-map image, in which branches are color-coded by their Horton-Strahler numbers.
-By default, a calibration ramp () is added as an overlay.
-WYSIWYG versions (RGB images) of this *Strahler Color Map* image can be obtained by pressing  (shortcut for ).
+By default, a calibration ramp ({% include bc content="Analyze|Tools|Calibration Bar..." %}) is added as an overlay.
+WYSIWYG versions (RGB images) of this *Strahler Color Map* image can be obtained by pressing  (shortcut for {% include bc content="Image|Overlay|Flatten" %}).

 <!-- end list -->

   - Strahler table
     Table listing Horton-Strahler counts.
-The extension and format of this *Strahler Table* can be specified in .
-It contains the following data:
+The extension and format of this *Strahler Table* can be specified in {% include bc content="Edit|Options|Input/Output..." %}.
+It contains the following
+    data:
       - \# End-point Branches
         The number of branches for each Horton-Strahler order.